FudaWiki/fudawiki-files/hanafuda/games/senrokuju.md

 title: Sen-Roku-Jū
 description: A bakappana variant for 3 players.
 published: true
-date: 2022-08-09T08:37:56.146Z
+date: 2022-08-10T08:06:21.765Z
 tags: hanafuda games
 editor: markdown
 dateCreated: 2022-08-09T08:37:56.146Z
 ---

 Sen-Roku-Jū [千六十 - せんろくじゅう, lit.
-“One-Two-Three”], also known as Maebashi-hana [前橋花] is a [Bakappana](/en/hanafuda/games/bakappana) variant for three players, with simple rules.
+“One Thousand and Sixty”], also known as Maebashi-hana [前橋花] is a [Bakappana](/en/hanafuda/games/bakappana) variant for three players, with simple rules.

 The name *Sen-Roku-Jū* refers to the target score of the game: 1060 points.